Attention Heads of Large Language Models: A Survey: Discussion

 \subsection{Future directions and challenges}

 Building on the limitations discussed above and the content presented earlier, this paper outlines several potential research directions for the future: \begin{itemize} \item \textbf{Exploring mechanisms in more complex tasks}.
-Investigate whether certain attention heads possess special functions in more complex tasks, such as open-ended question answering, math problems.
+Investigate whether certain attention heads possess special functions in more complex tasks, such as open-ended question answering,\citep{XSUM_18_arXiv,NewsBench_24_ACL_Melbourne} math problems \citep{MATH_21_arXiv,GSM8K_21_arXiv} and tool-using tasks \citep{TEval_24_ACL_USTC}.

 \item \textbf{Mechanism's robustness against prompts}.
-Research has shown that current LLMs are highly sensitive to prompts, with slight changes potentially leading to opposite responses \citep{xFinder_24_arXiv_IAAR}.
-Future work could analyze this phenomenon through the lens of attention head mechanisms and propose solutions to mitigate this issue.
+Research has shown that current LLMs are highly sensitive to prompts, with slight changes potentially leading to opposite responses.\citep{xFinder_24_arXiv_IAAR} Future work could analyze this phenomenon through the lens of attention head mechanisms and propose solutions to mitigate this issue.

 \item \textbf{Developing new experimental methods}.
 Explore new experimental approaches, such as designing experiments to verify whether a particular mechanism is indivisible or whether it has universal applicability.